-West syndrome is a type of severe pediatric epilepsy that affects one baby out of a few thousand in the US1.
-Studies have shown CBD-enriched cannabis is effective at significantly reducing seizure frequency, even potentially offering complete seizure freedom, in children with West’s syndrome and other types of epilepsy.
+West syndrome is a type of severe pediatric epilepsy that affects one baby out of a few thousand in the US2.
+Studies have shown cannabinoids may be effective at significantly reducing seizure frequency, even potentially offering complete seizure freedom, in children with West’s syndrome and other types of epilepsy.

 Overview of West’s Syndrome (Infantile Spasms)

 West syndrome, or infantile spasms, is a pediatric epilepsy syndrome that is characterized by the baby’s experiencing involuntary stiffening.
 Named after Dr. William James West who first described the syndrome in the 1840s, West’s syndrome is considered an age specific epilepsy, typically developing between three and eight months of age.
 Nearly all cases begin before an infant turns one and will stop between the ages of two to four years2.

 Commonly, the baby’s arms will fling out and the knees will pull up to the chest as the torso bends forward, in what appears to be a “jackknife.”
 In some cases, however, the baby’s head can throw back as the body and legs stiffen straight out.